-At its peak, the Project will employ some 125 people locally.
+At its peak, the Project will employ some 110 people.
 The Project represents the future of mining as it will employ state of the art technology and be subject to the most rigorous environmental and social assessment, regulation, monitoring and scrutiny.

 The Project has been amended from the way it was described in the previous EIS that was publicly exhibited in late 2013 to reflect the use of the Stratford Mine facilities.
 The changes include: